 We accept most major insurances.
 If you don’t see your insurance carrier on our list, please contact us to see how we can help.

-Prior to coming to the office you will receive an email confirming your appoint.
+Prior to coming to the office you will receive an email confirming your appointment.
 Please make sure you complete the online patient forms prior to arriving in the office so our providers can review your case ahead of time.
 When you arrive at our office, you will be greeted by a member of our administrative staff.
 If you have not completed your paperwork ahead of time, new clients will have to complete the paperwork prior to their appointment so we ask that that patients arrive at least 30 minutes prior to your scheduled appointment time, so please plan your arrival accordingly.

 We understand the importance of finding a provider who is suited for your specific needs.
 Our team includes highly trained and specialized psychiatrists, psychologists, advanced nurse practitioners, and therapists offering high quality, evidence-based evaluation and treatment approaches for patients.

 View our directory of behavioral health specialists to find a provider who is right for you, or contact a member of our Intake team.